rafael-santiago/macgonuts/doc/README.md

 # Macgonuts documentation

-This directory is aimed to more specific docmentation.
+This directory is aimed to more specific documentation.
 Get your destiny below:

 - Do you are wanting to build ``Macgonuts``?
 Read [BUILD.md](BUILD.md).
 - Do you are wanting to learn how to use ``Macgonuts``?
 Read [MANUAL.md](MANUAL.md).